LikeTheSalad/aaper/README.md

 > More info on disabling androidx startup initializers [here](https://developer.android.com/topic/libraries/app-startup#disable-individual).

-Once you disabled the automatic initialization, you can manually call `Aaper.init` to pass your custom `RequestStrategy`.
+Once you disabled the automatic initialization, you can manually call `Aaper.setUp` to pass your custom `RequestStrategy`.

 ```kotlin